 © -Steven Cerra, copyright protected; all rights reserved.

-“Herbie Mann is a brilliant flautist with a light, skipping attack and an unfailing rhythmic sureness.
+“Herbie Mann is a brilliant flutist with a light, skipping attack and an unfailing rhythmic sureness.

 Mann occupies a similar position to Charles Lloyd's in recent jazz history.
 Influential, but cursed by commercial success and an unfashionable choice of instrument, both have been subject to knee-jerk critical put-down.
 Where Lloyd's flute was his 'double', Mann's concentration slowly evolved a powerful and adaptable technique which gave him access to virtually every mood, from a breathy etherealism, down through a smooth, semi-vocalized tone that sounded remarkably like clarinet (his first instrument), to a tough, metallic ring that ideally suited the funk contexts he explored in the late 1960s.”